International Languages and Cultures Departments: Academic Resources

 on campus like the Latin-American Study Association and the Multicultural and International

 Student Association.
-The International Poetry Night, the department holiday party in December, and the
+The International Poetry Night, Day of Giving in December, and the Rosita Awards ceremony

 Keep an eye on the ILC Department calendar for SILC-sponsored events!
 Everyone is welcome to attend.

 - Day of Giving

 - Book Signings